Customizing Studio

 Studio Settings

-Many customization options are accessible via FileStudio Settings (AltS on Windows; S on macOS).
+Many customization options are accessible via FileStudio Settings (AltS on Windows; S on Mac).
 You can quickly locate known settings by typing search queries into the search field at the top of the window.

 Visual Theme